sbednarz/scilab/miniprojects/README.md

 How K impacts to recovery factor (r)?
 What is influence of amount of org solvent used (F2) on r?
 Prepare plots to ilustrate your answers.
-Try to use Scilab loops to collect data.
+Try to use Scilab loops to organise your calculations.
 ```

 ##### Miniproject 2